MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 Follow these steps to log time by using Copilot.

 1. Open the **Time Entries** page.
-1. Begin a chat conversation by selecting the Copilot icon to expand the Copilot sidecar.
+1. To begin a chat conversation, select the Copilot icon and expand the Copilot sidecar.
 1. In the chat window, enter _Log my time_ or _Create time entries_.
 Then select the **Enter** key.
 1. A follow-up response then asks you to pick between "Current Week", "Previous Week" and "Next Week".
 Select "Current Week" to log time for the work week that you are currently in.